Growing Australian native daisies by colour and climate - Minimalist Gardener

 Annual or perennial · Full sun · 20–50cm · All mainland states

-This lesser-known native daisy produces crisp white flowers with bold yellow centres, followed by distinctive burr-like seed heads that give the plant its name.
-Its life cycle reflects a classic Australian strategy; flower quickly, set seed efficiently and persist through variability.
-The burr seed heads cling lightly to fur, feathers and clothing, dispersing widely across the landscape and allowing the plant to establish in new patches after disturbance.
+A lesser-known native daisy producing crisp white flowers with bold yellow centres, followed by distinctive burr-like seed heads that cling lightly to fur, feathers and clothing, dispersing the plant efficiently across the landscape.
+Its life cycle reflects a classic Australian strategy: flower quickly, set seed efficiently and persist through variability.
+A rewarding and unfussy addition to dry garden schemes.

-White burr daisy (Calotis dentex) > Minimalist Gardener > News and Resources
+White burr daisy (Calotis dentex) — Minimalist Gardener

 Mark Marathon, CC BY-SA 4.0, via Wikimedia Commons